foolhardy21/component-library-doc/README.md

 # Documentation for SpaceUI Component Library

-This documentation consists the following:
+This project has responsive documentation site made with HTML, CSS and JS.
+It consists of the following:

 - Instructions on getting started with the library.
 - Components List.